a11ywatch/kayle/kayle/README.md

 # kayle

-A high performance web accessibility auditor.
+A high performance web accessibility engine.

 If you want to use a browser make sure to have [playwright](https://github.com/microsoft/playwright) or [puppeteer](https://github.com/puppeteer/puppeteer) installed.